Pavocracy/leetscraper/README.md

 </a>

 ***

+# Code of Conduct

+Contributing to this project means you are willing to follow the same conduct that others are held to!
+Please see [Code of Conduct](https://github.com/Pavocracy/leetscraper/blob/main/CODE_OF_CONDUCT.md) for further details.

+***

 # Licence
 This project uses the GPL-2.0 License, As generally speaking, I want you to be able to do whatever you want with this project, But still have the ability to add your changes to this codebase should you make improvements or extend support.